10 Effective Pregnancy Exercises for Normal Delivery

 - Vaginal bleeding

-- History of a preterm delivery or wasted delivery
+- History of preterm delivery or wasted delivery

 - Experience augmented contractions shortly after exercising.

-A proper routine of exercise for a pregnant lady can be very helpful in making normal delivery more likely, additionally reducing labour time and its pain.
-To ensure safe practices one should ask the doctor about exercising in detail and perform them under supervision.
+A proper exercise routine for pregnant women can be very helpful in making normal delivery more likely, additionally reducing labour time and its pain.
+To ensure safe practices, one should ask the doctor about exercising in detail and perform the exercises under supervision.

 1. 5 exercises and techniques to train for childbirth; UT Southwestern Medical Center; https://utswmed.org/medblog/prepare-body-labor-delivery/